nickiapalucci/artist-connections/readme.md

 Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
 This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.

-## Setup guide for single machine deployment with Ubuntu
+## Setup guide for single machine deployment with Ubuntu 20.04 LTS

 ### 1. Download the repository
 ```
 git clone https://github.com/nickiapalucci/fyyurnniapalucci.git
 ```
 ### 2. Prepare the local environment
-Download and install the latest versions of these dependencies using `pip`:
+Download and install the latest versions of these dependencies using `pip3`:
 ```
 pip3 install SQLAlchemy
 pip3 install postgres